kalisio/crisis/docs/quickstart/concepts.md

 A coordinator can update and close (i.e. destroy) an event, and change its set of participants and coordinators.

-His has also access to a *cartographic view* summarizing the position and state of each participant according to the [workflow](../gofurther/workflow.md).
+He has also access to a *cartographic view* summarizing the position and state of each participant according to the [workflow](../gofurther/workflow.md).

 ## Subscriptions